suchipi/pheno/README.md

 - Full TypeScript integration: TypeScript understands that `assertType` and `isOfType` narrow the types of things, and will refine them accordingly
 - Simple: Type validators are just functions that return booleans.
 - Effective: There's lots of utility functions that help you represent all the various types you'd care about in your code.
-- Lightweight: The whole library is 10.5K minified (3K gzipped), but it's also fully tree-shakeable, so only the type validators you use end up in your bundle.
+- Lightweight: The whole library is 18K minified (4.5K gzipped, 4.1K brotli-ified).

 ## Usage Example